Infrastructure Report Card

 Become an Infrastructure Advocate

-Any interested members are welcome to join our Government Affairs Committee.
+Our members frequently use various reports produced within the organization as pivotal tools when meeting with the general public and elected officials.
+They are often a topic of discussion at the Section’s legislative day at the Texas Capital (Legislative Drive-In).
+Interested members are welcome to join the Texas Section’s Government Affairs Committee.
 Join the team to connect with others, advocate for our profession, and make an impact in our industry.
-For more information, please contact ASCE Texas Section’s Government Affairs Committee Chair Griselda Gonzales PE, ENV SP at [email protected].
+For more information, please contact ASCE Texas Section’s Government Affairs Committee Chair at [email protected].